Hands-on Activity Creative Engineering Design:

 Test and Analyze

 1. Have students use stopwatches to time their crash test runs.
 They should time from the moment of release to the moment of impact.
 They should also measure the ramp from the point of release to the wall, in meters.
 Record distance and time measurements.
 Tips: Using a smartphone or tablet to video record the testing runs in slow motion is helpful for both timing and analysis.
 For more reliable data, have students run multiple trials, 3-5, and average their findings.
-Doing this will, however, have an effect on the car, but also serves as a good indicator for durability.
+Doing this will, however, affect the car, but also serves as a good indicator for durability.

 3. Students calculate how fast their cars went and the momentum of the vehicles.
 They examine the data for relationships.

-4. As a class, briefly discuss any relationships seen between the heavier cars and the amount of destruction from the crash and the calculated momentum.
+4. As a class, briefly discuss any relationships seen between the heavier cars and the amount of destruction from the crash, and the calculated momentum.
 Consider graphing the data.
 Have students write down their conclusions based on the class data—how mass affects momentum and the consequences of a front-end collision.

 Day 3